 - Freezing or cooling food products

-What’s the Difference Between a Blast Chiller and a Commercial Freezer?
+What’s the Difference Between a Blast Chiller & Commercial Freezer?

 While both blast chillers and commercial freezers fall under the general refrigeration category, they both serve their own important purposes in a commercial kitchen.